What fantastic trips to Chester Zoo Eaton Park has had! 🤩 The trips during the…

-- Children identified in reception and Y1 as in danger of falling behind are immediately identified and daily ‘keep up’ sessions are put in place – sessions follow the Little Wandle Letters and Sounds Revised programme.
+- Children who are at risk of falling behind the programme are identified and daily ‘keep up’ sessions are put in place – sessions follow the Little Wandle programme.

-- In reception and year 1, the children are assessed at the end of every half term using the Little Wandle Letters and Sounds Revised assessment tracker.
+- In Reception and Year 1, the children are assessed at the end of every half term using the Little Wandle assessment tracker.

-- The children in Y1 sit the Phonics Screening Check in the summer term.
+- Year 1 children take part in the Phonics Screening Check in the summer term.

 - Children who do not pass the Phonics Screening Check in Y1, will continue to be taught phonics in Year 2 before re-taking the check.

 Catch up quickly:

-- Teachers are responsible for assessing the progress of all pupils in their class.
-Ongoing assessment of pupils’ phonics progress is used from the start of nursery and is sufficiently frequent and detailed to identify any pupil who is falling behind the programme’s pace.
+- Ongoing assessment of pupils’ phonics progress is used from the start of Nursery and is sufficiently frequent and detailed to identify any pupil who is falling behind the programme’s pace.

 - Leaders ensure that late arrivals are assessed immediately and accurately and appropriate support is given if necessary.

 Early reading experts:

 Eaton Park Academy have developed sufficient expertise in the teaching of phonics and reading.
 Every member of staff is fully trained in our academy’s phonics programme.

 Staff are experts in teaching systematic, synthetic phonics and have a clear understanding of how pupils learn to read.
 They ensure that children are given quality lessons and daily opportunities to practise phonics and reading through whole class shared reading, paired reading and guided reading with an adult.
 There are also regular opportunities for children to read on an individual basis.
 Teachers, teaching assistants and all teachers who are new to the school are given CPD to ensure staff are well trained and knowledgeable.
 Leaders work closely with all staff to ensure that they continually develop their practise.